LiuYangArt/SDBanana/README.md

 🍌 An AI image generation plugin for Substance 3D Designer, leveraging third-party APIs to generate images using Google Nano Banana AI.

 - You need to purchase a third-party API key yourself.
 - Enter the API key on the Settings page.
-Currently, it has only been tested with yunwu/gptgod/openrouter.
+Currently, it has only been tested with yunwu/gptgod.
 I don't have the conditions to test Google's official API.
-Openrouter also has IP restrictions.
   [yunwu](https://yunwu.ai/register?aff=VE3i) | [gptgod](https://gptgod.site/#/register?invite_code=5ax35dxlk4bys0j7jnzqypwkc)

 ## Plugin Download